Comadreja/js-for-gamedev/en/02-javascript/02-practica/index.md

     this.options.select(monsters[0]);
   }

+  // The monsters only defend.
-  // Los monstruos sólo defienden. if (turn.party === 'monsters') {
+  if (turn.party === 'monsters') {
     this.options.select('defend');
   }